graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 Previously the settings class used was `Newtonsoft.Json.JsonSerializerSettings`.
 Now the class is `GraphQL.NewtonsoftJson.JsonSerializerSettings`.
-The class inherits from the former class, but sets the default date parsing behavior in the settings to string parsing.
+The class inherits from the former class, but sets the default date parsing behavior set to 'none'.